JUkhan/zaitun-starter-kit-typescript/README.md

 `Last incremented at:` and `Last decremented at` times are still remained

-Can you think how to get these times ?
-May be you thought that we need to add two more effects one for `INCREMENT` and another for `DECREMENT` actions.
+May be you are thinking that we need to add two more effects one for `INCREMENT` and another for `DECREMENT` actions.

 Yep, your thinking is right.You are awesome:)

-Let's go to the `counterEffect.ts` and write our thought there:
+Let's go to the `counterEffect.ts` and add the effects:

 ```javascript